Bujinkan Training Group, Harstad (Norway)

 Generally, each class attended will involve one or two of the many subjects that are studied in the Bujinkan Dojo.
 For example, it might be a class on blocking and striking, or grappling and throwing or a combination of both, or the application of weapons in self defense.
 The pace of each class is created by one or more of four fundamental training styles, slow, soft, fast and hard.
 Each of these different styles offers students an important learning experience.
 Beginners are mostly exposed to the slow and soft style.
 This provides a level at which one can easily understand and practice natural body movement, develop co-ordination and balance.
 With the co-operation of a willing partner at this stage, one can experience and experiment with the training aspects of distance, angling, timing and balance-breaking.
 Senior students frequently train in the hard and fast manner in order to obtain a uniform experience and understanding of Bujinkan principles at realistic combat speed.

-The rules and regulations of Bujinkan Training Group, Harstad (Norway) are the same as those of the Honbu Dojo.
+The rules and regulations of Bujinkan Rakunin Dojo, Harstad (Norway) are the same as those of the Honbu Dojo.

 BUDO TAIJUTSU